-- Politicians often apologize for their gaffes but they seldom say "I am sorry." because saying so makes them appear weak.
+- Politicians often apologize for their gaffes, but they seldom say they are sorry for their actions because saying so makes them appear weak.
 For example, Joe Barton famously apologized to BP for what he called a $20 billion "government shakedown" of the company.
-After facing harsh criticism for his remarks, he apologized for his remarks, saying that they had been misconstrued.
+After facing harsh criticism for his remarks, he apologized, saying that they had been misconstrued.
 Jo Bonner of Alabama's 1st congressional district called Barton's apology "half-hearted" and believed Barton was more interested in saving his job than making things right.

 - Another obvious scenario where there is a difference is when one is expressing sympathy.
 One might say, "I am sorry your children fell sick before the camping trip," but it would be absurd to say "I apologize" in this case because the one speaking is not responsible for the children's illness.

 - It is a good rule in life never to apologize.
 The right sort of people do not want apologies, and the wrong sort take a mean advantage of them. —P.G.
 Wodehouse